Spring Car Deliveries Event

 This event is free and open to the public.

 Providing Mobility - Sponsored by the WSU College of Engineering, this program modifies off-the-shelf ride-on toy cars for kids with disabilites at no cost to the families.
 Our program serves children birth to 5 years old.
 Created at the University of Delaware in 2009, this project can be done anywhere and by anyone interested in innovation, collaboration, and helping kids with disabilities.
 We share detailed assembly instructions for each car we custom build (see below).

 WSU Collaboration - This project is multidisciplinary, combining engineering students of all disciplines, WSU physical therapy students, and licensed physical therapists from the community.
 Students must work with a budget of $300 for each car, provided by generous donors.
-Children we help are between ages 0-3 and have conditions that limit their mobility, such as spina bifida, dwarfism, paralysis casued by car accident, or complications from a premature birth.
+Children we help are between ages birth to 5 and have conditions that limit their mobility, such as spina bifida, cerebral palsy, dwarfism, paralysis casued by car accident, complications from a premature birth, and more.

 LIke us on Facebook - Visit our Facebook page to watch videos and see photos of the builds at www.facebook.com/WSUGoBabyGo.

 Need our flyer to spread the word?
 Download this PDF flyer (507KB)

 Want to build your own car?
 Use our instructions!
 Please conact us if you have questions.

 Need to find us?
 Use our map to locate us in the new Experiential Engineering Building.